bit101/scribble/README.md

 Many parameters are available to alter the look and feel of the scribble, from small tight loops to widely meandering random lines.

-A selection of shape drawing functions also exist, such as lines, circles, ellipses, rectangles.
+A selection of shape drawing functions also exist, such as lines, circles, ellipses, rectangles, dots, paths, arcs.
 More to come.